zotanika/tvmdoc.multilingual.io/README.md

 Introduction
 ------------
 This project has been established to provide a workplace for [TVM technical documentation](https://tvm.apache.org/docs/) localization.
-For now, primary target languages are Korean and Japanese.
+For now, primary target languages are Korean, Japanese, and Chinese(simplified).

 Setup
 -----